|

 such as Valdez have very mild winters with both rain and snow during any winter

 month.
 The snow can get as deep as 12 feet.
-The
+The country around Big Delta

 and Fairbanks (northern part of the Richardson Highway) is very much like that